 Confidence is contagious.
 So is lack of confidence.

 The best use for Brock Value is to counteract excess confidence or undue gloom after dramatic moves in the market.
 It’s funny how money rots your brain.
-Brock Value confronts these false expectations and relieves your fuzzy vision.
+Brock Value confronts false expectations and relieves your fuzzy vision.
 Brock Value cannot eliminate stock market excesses, but it can help you see through them.